HPWebdeveloper/laravel-failed-jobs/README.md

 In your specific application, if you've been longing for a similar Horizon-like UI to monitor failed jobs, the Laravel-Failed-Jobs package has got you covered.
-This package streamlines the visualization of failed jobs, eliminating the need to connect to a database client locally and search through `failed_jobs` records to identify the cause of a job's failure.
+This package streamlines the visualization of failed jobs, eliminating the need to connect to a database client and search through `failed_jobs` records to identify the cause of a job's failure.

 ![Screenshot 2024-02-01 at 7 55 42 PM](https://github.com/HPWebdeveloper/laravel-failed-jobs/assets/16323354/2ec7ebad-1ad9-4927-8bff-5ce4002e1a7c)